Grader: History

 Early graders were drawn by humans and draft animals.
+The Fresno Scraper is a machine pulled by horses used for constructing canals and ditches in sandy soil.
+The design of the Fresno Scraper forms the basis of most modern earthmoving scrapers, having the ability to scrape and move a quantity of soil, and also to discharge it at a controlled depth, thus quadrupling the volume which could be handled manually.
+The Fresno scraper was invented in 1883 by James Porteous.
+Working with farmers in Fresno, California, he had recognised the dependence of the Central San Joaquin Valley on irrigation, and the need for a more efficient means of constructing canals and ditches in the sandy soil.
+In perfecting the design of his machine, Porteous made several revisions on his own and also traded ideas with William Deidrick, Frank Dusy, and Abijah McCall, who invented and held patents on similar scrapers.

 The era of motorization by traction engines, steam tractors, motor trucks, and tractors saw such towed graders grow in size and productivity.
 The first self-propelled grader was made in 1920 by the Russell Grader Manufacturing Company, which called it the Russell Motor Hi-Way Patrol.
 These early graders were created by adding the grader blade as an attachment to a generalist tractor unit.
 After purchasing the company in 1928, Caterpillar went on to truly integrate the tractor and grader into one design—at the same time replacing crawler tracks with wheels to yield the first rubber-tire self-propelled grader, the Caterpillar Auto Patrol, released in 1931.

 Regional uses

 In addition to their use in road construction, graders may also be used to perform roughly equivalent work.

 In some locales such as Northern Europe, Canada, and places in the United States, graders are often used in municipal and residential snow removal.
 In scrubland and grassland areas of Australia and Africa, graders are often an essential piece of equipment on ranches, large farms, and plantations to make dirt tracks where the absence of rocks and trees means bulldozers are not required.
+In New Zealand, both tractor and horse drawn machines were called scoops and they were also used for railway building.